opencobra/MATLAB.devTools/README.md

 ```
 contains `user.name` and `user.email` set to `yourGitHubUsername` and `first.last@server.com` with your respective credentials.

-**IMPORTANT**: Please make sure that you have configured your `SSH` key in Github as explained [here](https://github.com/laurentheirendt/devTools/blob/master/PREREQUISITES.md).
+<span style="color:#EE7600">IMPORTANT</span>: Please make sure that you have configured your SSH key in Github as explained [here](https://github.com/laurentheirendt/devTools/blob/master/PREREQUISITES.md).

 ## How do I use `MATLAB.devTools`?